I fell in love with the South African bush and Kruger long before I fell in love with my husband who is a trails ranger in Kruger National Park.

 I came with a very dear friend from photography school.
 We had bookings all over the park, starting in Lower Sabie.
 Steven had moved from Metsi Metsi trail to Olifants wilderness trail after his divorce and was living in Letaba.
 I had sent him a message asking if he would be home when we were in Letaba but he was going to be on trail.
 Our next booking was in Olifants camp and he said he would meet us there for a braai between two trails on Saturday night.

 He showed up at our bungalow on the ranger’s motorbike.
 Backpack and rifle on his back!
 He had this boyish grin on his face when he got off the bike, and I remember my heart skipping a beat… I challenged him to take me for a ride on the back of the motorbike.
-We both thought that was going to be fun, so we packed a few drinks, and off we went.
+We both thought that was going to be fun.
+So we packed a little picknick and our binoculars and off we went.
 This time I had the backpack and the rifle on my back!

-We drove along this two track no entry road.
-It was such an amazing feeling to be out in the open en not inside a vehicle, feeling the wind blow through my hair!
+We drove along this two-track no entry road.
+It was such an amazing feeling to be out in the open and not inside a vehicle, feeling the wind blow through my hair!
 We had a lovely afternoon, chatting, joking, and enjoying the lovely scenery and each other’s company.

 Once again I had Stevens rifle and his backpack on my back.
 Steven gave me his bike goggles to put on and before I knew it, we were flying over the road towards the lookout point.

-I have to say, that star gazing app really is amazing.
+I have to say, that stargazing app really is amazing.
 It shows you the constellations, the planets; it even has all sorts of background information on astronomy.
-As we were checking out this amazing app, one of us (I can honestly not remember which one of us it was…) decided an even better location to do this would be the Olifants high water bridge.
+As we were checking out this amazing app, one of us (I can honestly not remember which one of us it was…) decided an even better location would be the Olifants high water bridge.
 Granted, it was.
-Obviously in hindsight I don’t know what we were thinking, but in our defence we were slightly inebriated….
+Obviously, in hindsight, I don’t know what we were thinking!

-Steven had borrowed me his bike goggles for the trip to the bridge, and as I was leaning his rifle up against the railing of the bridge, he complained he had a bug in is eye.
+Steven had lent me his bike goggles for the trip to the bridge, and as I was leaning his rifle up against the railing of the bridge, he complained he had a bug in his eye.
 As I came closer to check and see if I could get the bug out, he leaned in and kissed me….
 His lips were so soft… but hang on… this is my friend!
 We are friends!
 Friends don’t make out!
-So I asked him… ‘are we making out??’, ‘well not anymore’, he responded after I broke our kiss, but it felt amazing kissing him… he obviously agreed and so we kissed some more!
+So I asked him… ‘are we making out??’
+‘Well not any more’, he responded after I broke our kiss, but it felt amazing kissing him… he obviously agreed and so we kissed some more!

 Poor Steven ended up sleeping in my rental car, with Olifants camp being fully booked and no other place for him to sleep.
 I slept next to my friend, who was very pleased that we were home in one piece.
 Stevens rifle slept under the bed.

-The next morning I woke up feeling the effects of the drinks we had the night before.
+The next morning I woke up feeling the effects of the late night we had.
 My friend Petra was already up and I heard voices on the stoep.
 When I walked outside, I saw Steven sitting on the little cement wall of our bungalow.
 He looked about as bad as I felt.
 What on earth were we up to last night….
 Oh ja, my phone has fallen off the bridge!
 And we kissed!
-I think I went scarlet red when I realised both!
+I think I went scarlet red when I realized both!

-Petra was busy making Steven a coffee, she never saw my face, but Steven winked at me and said ‘Well, I had better go see Dalton (the section ranger), and get some ropes and chains to try get you your phone back’.
+Petra was busy making Steven a coffee, she never saw my face, but Steven winked at me and said ‘Well, I had better go see Dalton (the section ranger) and get some ropes and chains to try to get you your phone back’.
 We agreed to meet on the bridge.
-He needed to get back to Letaba for another trail that afternoon and my friend and I had a booking in Lower Sabie that night so we needed to pack our stuff.
+He needed to get back to Letaba for another trail that afternoon.
+My friend and I had a booking in Lower Sabie that night so we needed to pack our stuff.

 Steven tied loops in the rope and weighed it down with the chain before securing it to the bridge.
-He asked Petra to keep an eye on his bike and rifle.
-As we were busy sending the rope over the side, people were stopping next to us, asking what Steven was up to.
-‘He is going to try get my phone’, was my answer. ‘my new IPhone 4’.
+He asked Petra to keep an eye on his bike.
+While we were busy sending the rope over the side, people were stopping next to us, asking what Steven was up to.
+‘He is going to try to get my phone’, was my answer. ‘my new iPhone 4’.
 People nodded understandingly.

 Steven used one of the bridges support columns to help him get down.
-I remember him looking up at me from about half way, and giving me a brave smile, but I saw the sweat breaking out on his forehead.
+I remember him looking up at me from about halfway.
+He gave me a brave smile, but I saw the sweat breaking out on his forehead.
 This was not an easy climb down.
 It took him a while to get to the bottom.
 And by the time he got there, there must have been 20 cars parked on the bridge, everyone wanting to know what the commotion was about and why this poor ranger was climbing down there.

 “You are so lucky!” he yelled up at me, holding up my phone!!
 It had landed in the pile of debris on two sticks holding it up just over a pool of water.
 My phone was in complete working order.
 It did not even have a scratch!
 It just had about 30 missed calls from my SA number when it was finally at the top;-)

-There must have been about 50 people looking down at Steven op top of the bridge and all of them started cheering when Steven held up my phone.
+There must have been about 50 people looking down at Steven on top of the bridge.
+And all of them started cheering when Steven held up my phone.
 It was such an amazing moment!
-A group of 4 farmers in their typical two-tone shirts and bare foot were parked close to us in a bakkie that had a winch at the front.
+A group of 4 farmers, barefoot and in their typical two-tone shirts was parked close to us in a bakkie.
+Their bakkie had a winch at the front.
 They sent the winch down to help Steven back up.
-I can only imagine how grateful he was for that, hangover and all.
+I can only imagine how grateful he was for that!